Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/CreateIoTEdgeDevice.md

 During the runtime configuration, you provide a device connection string.
 This is the string that you retrieved from the Azure CLI.
 This string associates your physical device with the IoT Edge device identity in Azure.

-## please udpate instruction to open network port 8181
+## please follow instruction to open network port 8181

 Nexst step :: shell.azure.com